jcontini/passport-skills/README.md

 1. Open Passport → Apps tab
 2. Browse available skills
 3. Click "Install" on any skill
-4. Connect your account (API key or OAuth)
+4. Connect your account (API key)
 5. Your AI agents can now use that service

+**Updating Skills:** Click "Update Skill Definition" in the app detail view to re-download the latest version from this repo.

 ## Contributing